ostadsgo/form_app/README.md

 What if some fields were not required in this app we check all the time field to be required. would be nice select today data to shamsi data time field

+- Pandas make reading and writing csv to be slow.
+I should go with default python csv module